 Thanks to my friend Jim Garringer for his permission to post here this behind-the-scenes photo of Taylor University Chapel from May 2006.

-2 replies on “How to plan and lead worship”
+2 responses to “How to plan and lead worship”